 In many cases, victims of these economic crimes have lost just about everything.
 A “white knight” that promises to help them get their money back sounds to good to be true – and it often is.
 We want to believe in the basic goodness of people and many victims cannot even begin to believe that a person offering to help them could also be a fraudster too.

 If the reloader is successful, the victims are usually left completely broke at that point, too broke to hire counsel to pursue their losses.
 Psychologically, the victims are often too humiliated to report the crime and too traumatized to ever trust anyone again.
 When the real help does arrive, the victims have already lost all trust and will often fail to cooperate.
-I know of one victim this year who had to be hospitalized after suffering a complete mental breakdown from being reloaded.
+I know of one victim who had to be hospitalized after suffering a complete mental breakdown from being reloaded.

 Even more shocking, in some instances, the original criminal is behind the reloading effort.
 Why?
 He already knows the victims vulnerabilities and can use a third party to take whatever money they have left.
 It also insures that many victims will be too embarrassed to report the crime and have too little trust to seek help in recovering their loss.